AzDocs/AzDocs/Wiki/Azure.md

 ## Zero trust architecture
 We follow the [zero trust architecture](https://en.wikipedia.org/wiki/Zero_trust_security_model) principle.
 We recommend you doing the same thing.
 The biggest reason we are mentioning this is because we see in the field that a lot of companies think that IP whitelisting is enough security.
 In short: Do not IP whitelist a calling service and think this is plenty of security.
 Always check the requests on multiple levels.

-## SaaS --> PaaS --> IaaS
+## SaaS --> PaaS --> Containers --> IaaS
-The ideology we follow is that we'd rather have SaaS, then PaaS and last IaaS.
+The ideology we follow is that we'd rather have SaaS, then PaaS, then Containers and last IaaS.
 Simply because of the lack of maintenance in SaaS and the heaviest maintenance in IaaS.
-For the same reason we try to avoid containers, since we still need to update our runtimes in these (JRE/.NET versions etc).
+For the same reason we try to avoid containers, since we still need to update our runtimes in these (JRE/.NET/other base-image versions etc).

 ## Azure CLI unless
 In this boilerplate we investigated ARM templates, Azure PowerShell & Azure CLI.
 We choose to have the following order: